zfhuang99/zfhuang99.github.io/_posts/2023-06-18-practical-formal-verification.markdown

 IVy flags this invariant as non-inductive.
 The counterexample it provides begins with a state where `decision(v2) = true` and `decision(v1) = false`, with both `vote(n1, v1)` and `vote(n2, v1)` being true.
 This state is valid as it adheres to our invariant.
 However, executing the `decide` action would result in `decision(v1) = true`, violating the invariant since both `v1` and `v2` have now been decided.

 This is a pivotal moment in understanding inductive invariants.
 One might argue that the state of `decision(v2) = true` and both votes for `v1` isn't a realistic scenario.
-This is true, but the essence of inductive invariants lies in the fact that the initial state's reachability is irrelevant.
+This is true, but the essence of inductive invariants lies in the fact that the reachability of the beginning state is irrelevant.
 As long as it fits the invariant, it's deemed valid.
 This counterexample, albeit adversarial, showcases IVy's robustness.

 From this counterexample, it's clear we must prevent `decision(v2) = true` when two nodes have voted for `v1`.
 To fortify our proof, we add an intermediate invariant ensuring that a decided value has the backing of a quorum: